-- 2.1 This guidance applies to the planned deployment of directed covert surveillance or the use of Covert Human Intelligence Sources (CHIS) against specified individuals in such a manner as is likely to result in obtaining private information about the person.
-The following provisions relate therefore to the observation of specified individuals from a vehicle, foot surveillance, the setting up of covert observation positions, the use of equipment for the monitoring of specified individuals and the use of informants or undercover officers. - 2.2 The Council's policy does not contemplate the monitoring of telephone use or portal use (communications data) other than in exceptional circumstances as this is unnecessary and disproportionate in most if not all local authority criminal investigations.
+- 2.1 This guidance applies to the planned deployment of directed covert surveillance or the use of Covert Human Intelligence Sources (CHIS) against specified individuals.
+The following provisions relate therefore to the observation of specified individuals from a vehicle, foot surveillance, the setting up of covert observation positions, the use of equipment for the monitoring of specified individuals and the use of informants or undercover operatives. - 2.2 The Council's policy does not contemplate the monitoring of telephone use or portal use (communications data) other than in exceptional circumstances as this is unnecessary and disproportionate in most if not all local authority criminal investigations.
 Guidance regarding the acquisition of communications data is beyond the scope of this document and separate advice from the RIPA Senior Responsible Officer, Monitoring Officer should be obtained. - 2.3 With the increasing use of social media there is a significant amount of information on an individual's social networking pages.
 This information might be relevant to an investigation being undertaken by the Council.
-Unguided research into the sites of suspects could fall within the remit of RIPA and therefore require authorisation prior to it being undertaken. - 2.4 Where privacy settings are available but not applied the data available on Social Networking Sites may be considered 'open source' and an authorisation is not usually required. - 2.5 Repeat viewing of 'open source' sites, however, may constitute directed surveillance on a case by case basis and this should be borne in mind e.g. if someone is being monitored through, for example, their
+Unguided research into the sites of suspects could fall within the remit of RIPA and therefore require authorisation prior to it being undertaken. - 2.4 Information posted on Social Networking Sites may still be considered as private information and an authority may be required.
+This is because it is likely the intention of the individual when making such information available was not for it to be used for a covert purpose such as investigative activity by council officers.
+This is regardless of whether a user of a website or social media platform has sought to protect such information by restricting its access by activating privacy settings.

-Facebook profile for a period of time and a record of the information is kept for later analysis, this is likely to require a RIPA authorisation for directed surveillance.

-2.6 To avoid the potential for inadvertent or inappropriate use of social network sites in investigative and enforcement roles, Officers should be mindful of any relevant guidance and refer to the Council's separate 'Use of Social Media in Investigations Policy and Procedure'.
+- 2.5 Repeated or persistent viewing of 'open source' sites, however, may also constitute directed surveillance but should be seen on a case-by-case basis e.g., if someone is being monitored through, for example, their Facebook profile for a period of time and a record of the information is kept for later analysis, this is likely to require a RIPA authorisation for directed surveillance.
+If, however, an officer merely wants to check on the accuracy of data known from elsewhere to ensure the investigation is directed at the correct person, then it will probably not attract the need for an authority. - 2.6 To avoid the potential for inadvertent or inappropriate use of social network sites in investigative and enforcement roles, Officers should be mindful of any relevant guidance and refer to the Council's separate 'Use of Social Media in Investigations Policy and Procedure'.